Corn tea is a popular Korean beverage made from roasted corn kernels. A mild light drink, it can be prepared hot or cold.

 Do You Add Sugar to Korean Corn Tea?

 No, traditional corn tea is served without sugar.
 Corn tea is already naturally a bit sweet so adding sugar will be too cloying.

 How Do I Store Corn Tea?

-The main thing you want to avoid is humidity and odors when it comes to storing corn tea or any tea for that matter.
+The main things you want to avoid are humidity and odors when it comes to storing corn tea, or any tea for that matter.

 I suggest storing the tea bags and the corn kernels in an airtight plastic bag or in a glass container with an airtight lid.